openbohemians/goat/README.md

 There are two problems that goat aims to solve:

-* `go get` does not allow for specifying versions of a library.

 * `go get` does not have a easy of way of sandboxing your project's development environment.
 You can either muck up your global environment with dependencies or mess with your `GOPATH` everytime you want to develop for that project.
-  Others that want to work on your project will have to do the same.
+  Other developers that want to work on your project will have to do the same.

+* `go get` does not allow for specifying versions of a library.
+Instead `go get` always pulls from HEAD.
+Which forces developers to constantly scramble to keep up with changes in dependencies.

-* Other dependency managers are strange and have weird command line arguments that I don't feel like learning.
+* Other dependency managers are strange and have various command line arguments that we don't feel like learning.

+* The `go` tool expects all Go projects to be in a single Go workspace.
+Some developers prefer this structure and that's fine.
+But this structure is not suitable to all organizations.

 # The solution

-* The root of a goat project has a `Goatfile` which specifies a dependency's location, name, and version control reference if applicable.
+* The root of a goat project has a *go-file* (either `.go` or `Goatfile`) which specifies a dependency's location, name, and version control reference if applicable.
 It is formatted using super-simple json objects, each having at most four fields.

-* All dependencies are placed in a `.lib` directory at the root of your project. goat will automatically look for a `Goatfile` in your current working directory or one of its parents, and call that the project root.
-For the rest of the command's duration your GOPATH will have the project root prepended to it, and `<projroot>/.lib` prepended to that.
+* All dependencies are placed in a `.lib` directory at the root of your project. goat will automatically look for the go-file in your current working directory or one of its parents, and call that the project root.
+For the rest of the command's duration your $GOPATH will be `<projroot>/.lib`.
 This has many useful properties, most notably that your dependencies are sandboxed inside your code, but are still usable exactly as they would have been if they were global.

 * Goat is a wrapper around the go command line utility.
 It adds one new command, all other commands are passed straight through to the normal go binary.
 This command is `goat deps`, and it retrieves all dependencies listed in your `Goatfile` and puts them into a folder called `.lib` in your project.
-If any of those dependencies have `Goatfiles` then those are processed and put in your project's `.lib` folder as well (this is done recursively).
+If any of those dependencies have go-files then those are processed and put in your project's `.lib` folder as well (this is done recursively).

 # Installation